Fear of Breast Cancer Recurrence

 - Not smoking

 Learn more about a healthy lifestyle for people who’ve had breast cancer.

 Taking hormone therapy as prescribed

-If you’re being treated with hormone therapy (tamoxifen or aromatase inhibitors), it’s important to take these drugs as prescribed.
+If you’re being treated with hormone therapy (tamoxifen or an aromatase inhibitor), it’s important to take these drugs as prescribed.

 - The first breast cancer coming back